Caeau Mynydd Mawr Marsh Fritillary Project - Landscape-scale conservation in south east Carmarthenshire

 We work closely with landowners, ensuring management fits in with landowner’s wishes and effectively provides habitat for the butterfly.
 Sites range from fields on small holdings to areas of large commercial farms.

-Although our main focus is the Marsh Fritillary butterfly, management supports a wide range of other species (some of which are also endangered), and provides green spaces between urban areas - some of which are accessible by Public Rights of Way.
+Although our focus is the Marsh Fritillary butterfly, management supports a wide range of other species (some of which are also endangered), and provides green spaces between urban areas - some of which are accessible by Public Rights of Way.
 We are always keen to involve the local community and host visits from schools, local groups and community Councils.
 We also have help from local volunteers.

 The Caeau Mynydd Mawr project has been recognised as an innovative approach to offsetting the pressures of development on sensitive species and habitats: In 2017, we received a TIC (Transformation, Innovation and Change) award from Carmarthenshire County Council, were highly commended in the RTPI (Royal Town Planning Institute) Wales planning awards and in 2018 won the national RTPI award for planning for the natural environment.